aedocw/epub2tts/README.md

 <details>
 <summary>WINDOWS INSTALLATION</summary>

-Runnig epub2tts in WSL2 with Ubuntu 22 is the easiest approach, but these steps should work for running directly in windows.
+Running epub2tts in WSL2 with Ubuntu 22 is the easiest approach, but these steps should work for running directly in windows.

 1. Install Microsoft C++ Build Tools.
-Download the installer from https://visualstudio.microsoft.com/visual-cpp-build-tools/ then run the downloaded file `vs_BuildTools.exe` and select the "C++ Buld tools" checkbox leaving all options at their default value. **Note:** This will require about 7 GB of space on C drive.
+Download the installer from https://visualstudio.microsoft.com/visual-cpp-build-tools/ then run the downloaded file `vs_BuildTools.exe` and select the "C++ Build tools" checkbox leaving all options at their default value. **Note:** This will require about 7 GB of space on C drive.
 2. Install espeak-ng from https://github.com/espeak-ng/espeak-ng/releases/latest
 3. [Install chocolaty](https://chocolatey.org/install)
 4. Install ffmpeg with the command `choco install ffmpeg`, make sure you are in an elevated powershell session.